5 Tips To Creating An Exquisite Mini Scrapbook

 Here are the designs I have chosen from my 6x6 paper pad from Yes, Please by Amy Tangerine for American Crafts.
 Aren't they lovely?

-Feel free to play around with your paper choices and combinations!
+Try to play around with your choices of theme and combinations of scrapbook papers!

-Measure the length of your paper roll with your paper.
-We want to cut our paper just a smidge less from the length of our paper roll.
+Measure the length of your cardboard roll with your paper.
+We want to cut our paper just a smidge less from the length of our cardboard roll.

-This is also the time to try out how you want your printed paper to wrap around your toilet paper roll.
+This is also the time to try out how you want your printed paper to wrap around your toilet cardboard roll.
 Take into consideration the direction of your prints as well.

 After cutting the papers to the right size, I decided to stamp the edges with my Distress ink in Antique Linen.
 This will cover up the whites and make the edges of our paper stand out more.